StockNews.com Initiates Coverage on UTStarcom (NASDAQ:UTSI)

 Hedge Funds Weigh In On UTStarcom

-An institutional investor recently raised its position in UTStarcom stock.
+A hedge fund recently raised its stake in UTStarcom stock.
 Susquehanna International Group LLP lifted its holdings in UTStarcom Holdings Corp.
-(NASDAQ:UTSI – Free Report) by 24.3% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 15,061 shares of the Wireless communications provider’s stock after buying an additional 2,948 shares during the period.
-Susquehanna International Group LLP owned about 0.16% of UTStarcom worth $61,000 as of its most recent SEC filing.
-2.29% of the stock is currently owned by institutional investors and hedge funds.
+(NASDAQ:UTSI – Free Report) by 24.3% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 15,061 shares of the Wireless communications provider’s stock after purchasing an additional 2,948 shares during the period.
+Susquehanna International Group LLP owned 0.16% of UTStarcom worth $61,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 2.29% of the company’s stock.

 UTStarcom Holdings Corp. operates as a telecom infrastructure provider to develop technology for bandwidth from cloud-based services, mobile, streaming, and other applications in China, India, Japan, and internationally.
 Its products include converged packet transport, disaggregated router platform, packet transport network, packet aggregation network, multi-services access network, fiber to the X, carrier Wi-Fi solutions, and software defined network controller products.